 Ah, the adage ‘write what you know’.
 Many writers, especially those who consider themselves creative, cringe at the very idea of limiting themselves to writing what ‘they know’.
-Others, who espouse the idea, assert that lived experience is the only thing you’re allowed to write.
+Others, who espouse the idea, are adamant that lived experience is the only thing you’re allowed to write.
 Well, I’m here to bludgeon both ideas to death.

 The answer is no.

-‘But, how is it even possible to write a great story without ever having lived that life!?’ said the group of ‘lived experience’ fanatics in anger.
+‘But, how is it even possible to write a great story without ever having lived that life!?’ said the group of ‘lived experience’ elitist fanatics in anger.
 Their minds were blown, and their egos were now in tatters.

 And that’s about it for this lesson.
 I hope I was able to clear some misunderstandings about the phrase and teach you guys something as well.
 If you have any comments or criticisms, or just want to add something, leave them down below.
+Thanks for reading, guys.